demodeveloperlab/innerknowing/content/_index.md

     </div>
     <div>
       <p class="mb-4 text-xl font-bold">
-        What exactly is the "inner voice"?
+        What is the "inner voice"?
 Why should I listen to it?
       </p>
       <p class="mb-1 text-muted">
         Your inner voice is your intuition, a deep-seated knowing or feeling that goes beyond logic.
 It often comes as whispers, hunches, or gut feelings.
 Listening to it can guide you towards alignment with your authentic self, make better decisions, and live a more fulfilling life.